-- Youth with disabilities will receive extensive pre-employment transition services so they can successfully obtain competitive integrated employment.
+- Students with disabilities will receive pre-employment transition services so they can successfully obtain competitive integrated employment.

-- State vocational rehabilitation agencies will set aside at least 15% of their funding to provide transition services to youth with disabilities.
+- State Vocational Rehabilitation agencies will set aside at least 15% of their Federal award to provide pre-employment transition services to students with disabilities.

 - A committee will advise the Secretary of Labor on strategies to increase competitive integrated employment for individuals with disabilities.

 - State Vocational Rehabilitation agencies will engage employers to improve participantsâ€™ employment outcomes.